juice-shop/pwning-juice-shop/part2/forgotten-content.md

 | Retrieve the language file that never made it into production.                     | :star::star::star::star::star: |
 | Deprive the shop of earnings by downloading the blueprint for one of its products. | :star::star::star::star::star: |

-### Let us redirect you to a donation site that went out of business
+### Let us redirect you to one of our crypto currency addresses

 One of the sites that the Juice Shop accepted donations from went out of business end of 2017.

 #### Hints

-* When removing references to the site from the code the developers have been a bit sloppy.
+* When removing references to those addresses from the code the developers have been a bit sloppy.
 * More particular, they have been sloppy in a way that even the Angular Compiler was not able to clean up after them automatically.
-* It is of course not sufficient to just visit the donation site _directly_ to solve the challenge.
+* It is of course not sufficient to just visit any of the crypto currency links _directly_ to solve the challenge.

 ### Use a deprecated B2B interface that was not properly shut down